samcottle/freecodecamp/notes/backend.md

 }
 ```

 Once the dependencies have been added, run `npm install` to install them into your project.
+These are installed into the `node_modules` folder.

 #### Dependency versioning